 \begin{ex} Let $X$ be an integral Dedekind scheme (= noetherian, regular of Krull dimension $\le 1$), with function field $K$.
 As is well-known, a coherent sheaf $F$ over a Dedekind scheme is torsion-free if and only if it is locally free.
-(Being locally free is checked locally; a module of finite type over a discrete valuation ring is free if and only if it is torsion-free.)
 Thus the above generalises the remark of \cite[pp. 191--192]{quillen2}. \end{ex}